 9.1 Exchange standard pre-rinsing spray valve with low flow models.

-9.2 Promote the use of a dishwasher, as it uses 6 gallons while hand washing uses 3
+9.2 Promote the use of a dishwasher, as it uses 6 gallons while hand washing uses 3 gallons a minute.

 9.3 Vacuum and sweep floors and walkways instead of using water when possible.